ChrisDeFreitas/objectLite/README.md

 ## Filtering Objects
-- ToDo: detail explanation, for now examine: objectList.js/opApply() for list of filter operators ./test/list-test.js/test db.cntList() for operators tested
+- ToDo: detail explanation, for now examine:
+		-- objectList.js/opApply() for filter operators applied to lists
+		-- objectList.js/opToWhere() for filter operators converted to where expressions
+		-- ./test/list-test.js/test db.cntList() for operators tested
-- this feature allows you to limit objects returned using an object syntax similar to TaffyDB, for example -- db.getList(list, {a:1)
+- this feature allows you to limit objects returned using an object syntax similar to TaffyDB, for example:
+ -- db.getList(list, {a:1)
  -- db.getList(list, {a:{eq:1} )
  -- db.getList(list, {a:{like:'%peach%'} )
  - in table commands, SQL Where expressions can be used in place of the filter object